SharanyaDesu/ASL-recognition-/README.md

 # Table of Contents
-Dataset
+Dataset,
-Preprocessing techniques
+Preprocessing techniques,
-Model Architecture
+Model Architecture,
-Implementation
-Results
+Implementation,
+Results,
 Future Work
-Contributors

 # Dataset
 The dataset consists of 87,000 images of ASL alphabet gestures.
 It is divided into: